-Goshen College began to send students to China in 1980.
-The SST program was one of the first North American study abroad programs in post-revolutionary China.
+Goshen College began to send students to China in 1980, making Study-Service Term one of the first North American study abroad programs in post-revolutionary China.
 SST has always been based in Sichuan province and is currently located in the city of Nanchong at China West Normal University.
-Students will live with hosts on or near this university campus.
+Students live with hosts on or near this university campus.

-During the first six weeks the days will be divided into language and cultural study.
-Students will spend several hours each day studying Mandarin and listening to lectures about Chinese history and culture.
-Students may have an opportunity to visit historical and cultural sites, such as the beautiful area in western Sichuan where one of the largest statues of Buddha can be seen and beautiful Mount Emei will be explored.
+During the first six weeks, students’ days are divided into language and cultural study.
+Students spend several hours each day studying Mandarin and listening to lectures about Chinese history and culture.
+Students may have an opportunity to visit historical and cultural sites, such as the beautiful area in western Sichuan where one of the largest statues of Buddha can be seen and beautiful Mount Emei explored.

-At the end of the service portion of SST the group will leave Sichuan and travel north to Beijing.
-Along the way they will stop in the city of Xian and visit the site of the ancient Terra Cotta Warriors and Horses.
-They will travel by train from Xian to Beijing where they will visit the Forbidden City, Tiananmen Square, Mao’s tomb and other important sites.
-They will also have the opportunity to explore a portion of the Great Wall shortly before their return to Goshen.
+At the end of service, the SST group leaves Sichuan and travels north to Beijing.
+Along the way they stop in the city of Xian and visit the site of the ancient Terra Cotta Warriors and Horses.
+They travel by train from Xian to Beijing where they visit the Forbidden City, Tiananmen Square, Mao’s tomb and other important sites.
+They also have the opportunity to explore a portion of the Great Wall shortly before their return to Goshen.

 - November 25, 2014 - The Great Wall wrapped up our group’s time in China – students are scheduled to fly home to the U.S. on Tuesday, November 25.
 It’s been a good semester with a great group of students.
 It’s been delightful to see their leadership skills refined, their compassion and empathy grow, and their perspectives expanded.